aimee-mcneil-melville/ToDo-Full-Stack/packages/dokku-checklist/README.md

     This means that we could use the same database engine in dev and production if we wanted.

     ```sh
+    # Copy these lines separetly to run them one at a time
     dokku storage:ensure-directory my-name_my-app-name-storage

     dokku storage:mount my-name_my-app-name-storage:/app/storage